The Alpine Cols week: tailored for you

 Alpine Cols were second to none in their approach to the training camp.
 Even before we arrived they took the trouble to find out how much cycling we had done, in order to plan the week to suit the clients.
 We went on a beginner’s week, and could not have had a better time.
 (Lucy, Kent)

 Held during the Tour, this week is all about the Tour de France experience.
-You will ride the same roads as the pros, watch them go by from the best vantage points and have the opportunity to experience the race from the cyclist’s point of view.
-Note that in 2016 the Tour goes right past our hotel!
-More.
+You will ride the same roads as the pros, watch them go by from the best vantage points and experience the race from the cyclist’s point of view.
+Note that in 2016 and agin in 2018 the Tour goes right past our hotel!

 The chance to actually see the Tour de France & to cycle part of a stage too was great; thank you for organising the trip & for giving us the opportunity as it bought the Le Tour to life for me (Anne, Cornwall)